Support for Constituent Society Events

 The FEBS3+ Meetings programme was established by FEBS to support scientific meetings, equivalent to an annual national scientific meeting of a Consituent Society, but organised through collaboration of at least three FEBS Constituent Societies.
 The aim of the programme is to increase international collaboration between molecular life scientists in a subset of countries within the FEBS area, such as those in a particular region or linked in other ways, while also encouraging sharing of Society expertise and efforts.
 These events (a maximum of two per year) should be scientific meetings with symposia and colloquia corresponding to the format of an annual national scientific meeting of a Constituent Society.
 In 2017 the support was €20,000, with €10,000 awarded to the host Society for general organization purposes to cover lecturers’ travel expenses, accommodation, congress venue renting and so on, and a second €10,000 awarded for a 3+ 3+ travel award scheme to attract young scientists living outside the host country who are members of the two (or more) collaborating Societies.
 For further details, see the FEBS3+ Meetings guidelines.
 Applications for 2021 are still open and, exceptionally this year, support for virtual meetings may be considered.
-The deadline for applications for meetings in 2021 has exceptionally been extended to 30th November 2020.
+The deadline for applications for meetings in 2022 has been extended to 30th November 2021.

 FEBS 3+ meetings: